HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 - With the goal in mind for DX rendering medium config, performance tests started with AWS distributed K8s set up having one master (c5.xlarge) and three worker nodes (c5.4xlarge).

 - Load started with 1000 concurrent users and gradually increased 2500, 4000 and 5000.
-We could see the set up could suppport till 5000 concurrent users with average response time of ~27.61 ms with 11 errors out of 16908116 requests which is very negligible.
-We monitored the resource usage of pods and performed the tuning accordigly to improve the response time of rendering APIs.
+We could see the set up could suppport till 5000 concurrent users with average response time of ~27.61 ms with 0% errors, 11 out of 16908116 requests which was very negligible.

+- We also updated our JMeter script to have realistic API throughput.
+Also, we monitored the resource usage of pods and performed the tuning accordigly to improve the response time of rendering APIs.

-- Three worker node set up could not support 8000 concurrent users and got many errors in tests because all our core pods are fully utilized and no scope to increase resources for core pods.
+- Three worker node set up with 8000 concurrent users resulted in very high response tine, observed many errors because all our core pods are fully utilized and no scope to increase resources for core pods.
 So we moved to four worker node set up and then started with 8000 concurrent users.

 - In four worker node set up for 8000 concurrent user load with results on average response time ~455 ms and less errors around ~67 errors out of 28451772 requests, then further we started for 10000 concurrent user load.

-- Final tuned helm values are below with which 10000 users concurrent load performance tests could achieve our goal of very comfortable average and 95th percentile response times with negligible errors around ~250 out of 35869608 requests
+- Final tuned helm values are below with which 10000 users concurrent load performance tests could achieve our goal of very comfortable average and 95th percentile response times with negligible errors around ~280 out of 35869608 requests